Molecular electronics

 Molecular electronics is the study and application of molecular building blocks for the fabrication of electronic components.
 It is an interdisciplinary area that spans physics, chemistry, and materials science.
-The unifying feature is use of molecular building blocks to fabricate electronic components.
-Due to the prospect of size reduction in electronics offered by molecular-level control of properties, molecular electronics has generated much excitement.
 It provides a potential means to extend Moore's Law beyond the foreseen limits of small-scale conventional silicon integrated circuits.

 Molecular scale electronics

 Molecular scale electronics, also called single-molecule electronics, is a branch of nanotechnology that uses single molecules, or nanoscale collections of single molecules, as electronic components.
 Because single molecules constitute the smallest stable structures possible, this miniaturization is the ultimate goal for shrinking electrical circuits.

 Conventional electronic devices are traditionally made from bulk materials.
 Bulk methods have inherent limits, and are growing increasingly demanding and costly.
 Thus, the idea was born that the components could instead be built up atom by atom in a chemistry lab (bottom up) as opposed to carving them out of bulk material (top down).
 In single-molecule electronics, the bulk material is replaced by single molecules.
-That is, instead of creating structures by removing or applying material after a pattern scaffold, the atoms are put together in a chemistry lab.
 The molecules used have properties that resemble traditional electronic components such as a wire, transistor, or rectifier.
-This concept of using a molecule as a traditional electronic component was first presented by Aviram and Ratner in 1974, when they proposed a theoretical molecular rectifier composed of donor and acceptor sites which are insulated from one another.

 Single-molecule electronics is an emerging field, and entire electronic circuits consisting exclusively of molecular sized compounds are still very far from being realized.
 However, the continuous demand for more computing power, together with the inherent limits of the present day lithographic methods make the transition seem unavoidable.
 Currently, the focus is on discovering molecules with interesting properties and on finding ways to obtain reliable and reproducible contacts between the molecular components and the bulk material of the electrodes.

-Molecular electronics operates in the quantum realm of distances less than 100 nanometers.
+Molecular electronics operates at distances less than 100 nanometers.
 Miniaturization down to single molecules brings the scale down to a regime where quantum mechanics effects are important.
 In contrast to the case in conventional electronic components, where electrons can be filled in or drawn out more or less like a continuous flow of electric charge, the transfer of a single electron alters the system significantly.
 The significant amount of energy due to charging has to be taken into account when making calculations about the electronic properties of the setup and is highly sensitive to distances to conducting surfaces nearby.